jayeshk7/cpp_server/README.md

 ### TODO

+- [ ] Each api opening a new connection to DB is slow. for each conn, you will have to do tcp + auth.
+Implement connection pooling.
+- [x] Look up RAII.
+Using mutex.lock()/unlock() can fail if the code within the lock throws an exception leading to lock never getting released => deadlock.
+- [ ] Implement reader writer lock.
 - [ ] Add proper access logging (to measure request service time) and error logging in server.
 Also add error handler and exception handler.
 - [ ] Experiment with different threadpool sizes for server (default = 8) and max_queued_requests.
 Can take as user input.
-- [ ] Look up RAII.
-Using mutex.lock()/unlock() can fail if the code within the lock throws an exception leading to lock never getting released => deadlock.
-- [ ] Each api opening a new connection to DB is slow. for each conn, you will have to do tcp + auth.
-Implement connection pooling.
+- [ ] Add a /metrics API which returns all the required metrics after a load test is completed.